 Philosophy of Film

-The philosophy of film is a rapidly growing subfield of contemporary philosophy of art.
+The philosophy of film is now a firmly established subfield of contemporary philosophy of art.
 Although philosophers were among the first academics to publish studies of the new artform in the early decades of the twentieth century, the field did not experience significant growth until the 1980's when a renaissance occurred.
 There are many reasons for the field's recent growth.
 Suffice it to say here that changes in both academic philosophy and the cultural role of the movies in general made it imperative for philosophers to take film seriously as an artform on a par with the more traditional ones like theater, dance, and painting.
-As a result of this surge in interest in film as a subject for philosophical reflection, the philosophy of film is now an important area of research in aesthetics.
+As a result of this surge in interest in film as a subject for philosophical reflection, the philosophy of film has become an important area of research in aesthetics.

 This entry is organized around a number of issues that are central to the philosophy of film.
 They explore different aspect of film as an artistic medium, illustrating the range of concerns addressed within the philosophy of film.